voxeet/hackathon-quick-start/cuesheet2022/cuesheet2022.md

 Dolby.io is an API-first developer platform for building new media apps, tools, and workflows.
-Learn more about how the APIs can help on your project from our Hackathon Quick Start with links to docs & thought starters for Analyzing Media, Mastering Music, Collaborating Real-Time and Transcoding:
+Learn more about how the APIs can help on your project from our this guide with links to docs & thought starters for Analyzing Media, Mastering Music, Collaborating Real-Time and Transcoding:

 Learn more about our swag and prizes for hackathon participants: https://go.dolby.io/cue-sheet-2022

-# Getting Started
+# Quick Start

 ## 1. Get a Free Dolby.io Account